-Purpose - e ora ai ngā hapo munities thrive Values Kaitiakitanga We are guardians of the land and built environment, protecting, respecting and growing Aotearoa for future generations. nd wellbeing, nurturing relationships and Hapori We foster and embrace community, ensuring Aotearoa is a place where everyone belongs.
+Purpose Together, shaping cities where communities thrive Whakarite taone e ora ai ngā hapori Values We are guardians of the land and built environment, protecting, respecting and growing Aotearoa for future generations.
+Manaakita We respect and care for wellbeing, nurturing reliengaging to find seems of the second sec or one another's We deliver qui alationships and spaces and reg Hapori e foster and embrace community, suring Aotearoa is a place where everyone belongs.
 Goals Inspirational Industry Leadership We are the recognised and and trusted industry leader that champions property in our community.
-We showcase the property We end industry's contribution to mutual the community and the New for our We engage, educate and foster mutually beneficial relationships We for our members and the wider is fit industry.
+We influ decision outcome impact of ial Advocacy ence government and makers to support es that have a positive on the property industry communities.
+Communication We showcase the industry's contribution the community Zealand econory bution to and the New Exceptional Member Value We engage, educate and foster mutually beneficial relationships for our members and the wider industry.
 A Dynamic & Secure Organisation We ensure the organisation is future-proofed and has the resilience, capability, and capacity to deliver quality services to our members 2022-2025 Priorities Lead initiatives that support thriving communities, precincts and cities.
 Enhance key trusted stakeholder relationships.
 Champion diversity and inclusion.
-5. Ove pub bet rease the impact and uence of our advocacy gramme. arhaul our research and blication programme to ter meet member and ustry needs.
-Actively mo of public pe highlight th industry's m shapers.
-Increase th reach of ou communication erception to e property ole as city e impact and r member Maintain and grow ou membership.
-Expand, leverage and elevate our events an services, to enhance member's expertise a experience. l d our A financially sound, future focused, high-performing organisation.
+5. Over pub rease the impact and uence of our advocacy gramme. erhaul our research and ilication programme to ter meet member and ustry needs.
+Actively mo of public pe highlight the industry's neshapers.
+Increase the reach of our communications ception to membership.
+9. Expand, leverage and elevate our events and services, to enhance our member's expertise and experience. i d our A financially sound, future focused, high-performing organisation.

-This information (the purpose, pillars and strategic overview) was defined in Property Council's 2022-2025 Strategy.
+\This information (the purpose, pillars and strategic overview) was defined in Property Council's 2022-2025 Strategy.